-We are proud to announce the release of our new tech brief!
-Aimed at high power circuit and system designers, the brief details the common ceramic and semiconductor material choices encountered by designers, and offers insight on the advantages, disadvantages, and tradeoffs of each so as to allow for informed decision making that leads to ideal performance and yields.
+The latest high power radar systems require both extreme RF power density and longterm reliability, for which careful design and material choices are necessary.
+This Tech Brief is aimed at high power circuit and system designers, the brief details the common ceramic and semiconductor material choices encountered by designers, and offers insight on the advantages, disadvantages, and tradeoffs of each so as to allow for informed decision making that leads to ideal performance and yields.

 Among the choices for materials utilized in high-power electronics are composite substrates composed of metals and ceramics, as well as insulating semiconductor substrates.
 The stackup of a high-power device typically includes a ceramic base layer stacked with a semiconductor substrate layer.
 Thin- and thick-film processes also leverage ceramic materials as a base layer.
 So the applications and variables are vast, particularly as frequency/power combinations vary from design to design.